 Did You Know?
 Malware and Spyware are two different things.
 Malware is any software designed to damage a computer, server, client, or computer network.
 Spyware, on the other hand, is designed to gather information and send it back to a malicious entity.

-What are the Best Identity Theft Protection Services?
+What Are the Best Identity Theft Protection Services?

 Possible Warning Signs of Identity Theft